One Day in Sydney, Australia: A Complete Itinerary

 Soak up Sydney’s best city views from 275 metres high at the iconic Sydney Tower Eye, 360 Bar and Dining.
 This experience is truly exceptional and unique to Sydney, offering an extraordinary culinary experience with an even more extraordinary view.

-The main attraction of this restaurant is held in its name, boasting 360 views of Sydney’s city and harbour surrounds, in a rotating restaurant so you can’t miss a thing.
+The main attraction of this restaurant is in its name.
+It boasts 360-degree views of Sydney’s city and harbour surrounds from a rotating restaurant, so you can’t miss a thing.
 360 bar has an extensive menu of specially designed cocktails to match the extraordinary array of fresh local produce.

 PRO TIP: Want to skip the line-up?
-Grab a Sydney Tower Eye Fast-Track Entry before your arrive to save time on your one-day Sydney itinerary!
+Grab a Sydney Tower Eye Fast-Track Entry before you arrive to save time on your one-day Sydney itinerary!

 Museum of Contemporary Art

-The Museum finds that perfect blend between exhibitions supporting both local and international artists with an emphasis being placed on contemporary art.
-For those on a shoestring budget the museum is an ideal thing to do in Sydney as admission is completely free.
+The Museum finds the perfect balance between exhibitions supporting local and international artists, with an emphasis on contemporary art.
+For those on a shoestring budget, the museum is an ideal thing to do in Sydney, as admission is completely free.

 Enjoy getting lost among the galleries, and finish off the trip with a coffee/bite to eat on the rooftop cafe overlooking the Sydney Harbour Bridge and Opera House.